Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Method

-Sensi-Thermostat is a smart Wi-Fi thermostat that is compatible with software such as Amazon Alexa and Google Assistant~\cite{google}.
-It is designed to control conventional household heating/cooling.
+The two devices tested in this study are the \textbf{Amazon Echo Show 5 (Echo-Show5)}~\cite{echo} and the \textbf{Emerson Sensi Wi-Fi Smart Thermostat (Sensi-Thermostat)}~\cite{sensi}.
+Echo-Show5 is an Amazon smart display capable of video and voice calls, content streaming, online shopping, and running third-party applications.
+The device is equipped with Amazon's Alexa~\cite{alexa} voice assistant, a touch screen, as well as four buttons on the top of the device.
+The four buttons include a mechanical switch for the camera shutter, a microphone mute button, and two buttons responsible for volume up/down.
+Sensi-Thermostat is a smart Wi-Fi thermostat that is designed to control conventional household heating/cooling.
 While it can be connected to a user's smartphone for remote control, there are also six physical buttons on the device that can be used to raise/lower temperature, turn on/off the fan, and change the heating/cooling mode and schedule.
-Similar to Echo-Show5, Sensi-Thermostat is a commonly used IoT device.
-Unlike Echo-Show5, the Sensi-Thermostat is a single-purpose device that is dedicated to monitoring and controlling household heating and cooling temperature settings.
-This makes the Sensi-Thermostat ideal for validating our approach for automating interactions with simpler IoT products.